argonjs/docs/_tutorial/part1.md

 * Create a renderer for this application to use.
 Here, the WebGL renderer is used.

 ## Creating the cube
-In this first example we create a simple box (cube) using methods provided by [three.js](http://threejs.org/) and then position that box in the world.
+In this first example, a simple box (cube) is created using methods provided by [three.js](http://threejs.org/) and then position that box in the world.
 This code creates the box and adds a texture to it:
 {% include code_highlight.html
 tscode='
 var boxGeoObject = new THREE.Object3D();